BitcoinDesign/Guide/guide/daily-spending-wallet/requesting.md

 ### Contactless

-A contactless, or [Near-field communication](https://en.wikipedia.org/wiki/Near-field_communication) (NFC) allows requests to be shared wirelesses over short distances.
+Requests can be shared wirelessly over short distances using [near-field communication](https://en.wikipedia.org/wiki/Near-field_communication) (NFC).
+This is more commonly known as a “contactless payment.”

 ### Payment link